tyrcho/fp-scala/forcomp/README.md

     type Sentence = List[Word]

 We mentioned previously that we will transform words and sentences into occurrence lists.
-We represent the occurrence lists as sorted lists of character and integers pairs:
+We represent the occurrence lists as *sorted* lists of character and integers pairs:

     type Occurrences = List[(Char, Int)]

-The list should be sorted by the characters in an ascending order.
+The list should be **sorted by the characters in an ascending order**.
 Since we ignore the character casing, all the characters in the occurrence list have to be lowercase.
 The integer in each pair denotes how often the character appears in a particular word or a sentence.
 This integer must be positive.
 Note that positive also means non-zero – characters that do not appear in the sentence do not appear in the occurrence list either.

 Finally, the dictionary of all the meaningful English words is represented as a `List` of words: